Battle of Britain Day: Overclaiming and propaganda

 AOC 11 Group Keith Park was livid with the claim returns.
 As far as he was concerned, claiming 200 on one day was nonsense.
 He placed particular blame on Leigh-Mallory's Big Wing which had claimed one third, around 60, of the 185 'victories' (total claims were 81 in the morning and 104 in the afternoon).
 More damage should have been done to German bombers inbound to the target rather than destroying stragglers that were no military threat as they made their way to the coast.
 He complained that there were too many inexperienced leaders and interceptions were being missed.
-Things needed "tightening up", that was Park's lesson for 15 September.
+Park's lesson for 15 September was that things needed "tightening up".
 Park was aware the ratio of losses was 2:1 in the British favour.
 It had been a decent performance, but not Fighter Command's best.

 Evaluation of the day's events

 In the two main engagements, the fighter losses had been about equal.
 The big difference was the bomber losses.
 Fighter Command had greater success against the afternoon attack than the morning assault, which it outnumbered 2:1.
 The ratio of German fighters to bombers had been 3:1 in the morning but 5:1 in the afternoon, so there were more targets.
 The more bombers Kesselring sent, the more were lost.

 Kesselring was back where he started.
 Park's handling of the actions was a masterpiece of aggressive defence, yet he was not under the same pressure as he had been during August when air battles were so confusing they were hard to control.
 A big set-piece offensive played into his hands.

 Leigh-Mallory claimed the Big Wings had destroyed entire formations of enemy aircraft upon seeing them.
 He even claimed the RAF outnumbered their opponents in several engagements.
 In the afternoon battle, he claimed that the Wing could not get into position to break up the bombers in time and was intercepted by German fighters.
-Still, while that was true he also claimed his units had shot down 105 enemy aircraft and probably destroyed a further 40.
+While that was true, he also claimed his units had shot down 105 enemy aircraft and probably destroyed a further 40.
 He claimed another 18 damaged for the loss of 14 and six pilots.

-The claims were a massive exaggeration.
-But while the Big Wing had proven physically ineffective for the most part, its biggest contribution to the day had been its use as a psychological weapon.
+These claims were a massive exaggeration.
+But while the Big Wing had proven tactically ineffective for the most part, its biggest contribution to the day was its effect on German morale.
 German aircrews had been told the RAF was a defeated force and the German bomber units that had seen the Big Wing form up were quite shocked, and those crews in the badly hit units, including KG 2 and KG 3, that had witnessed head-on collisions with German aircraft were badly shaken.